 Pick this if: you''re settling in for a week or two, you can ride a bicycle, and you''d rather wake up to rice fields than to scooter noise.
 See remote work in Hội An — the 90-day e-visa guide if that''s your trip.

 What it is: The triangular ward on the south bank of the Thu Bồn River, opposite Old Town.
-Connected by two short bridges (Cẩm Nam bridge and An Hội bridge).
+Its road link to the Old Town is the short Cẩm Nam bridge (off Nguyễn Tri Phương), which lands you on the Bạch Đằng quay.
 A residential island of family homes, small farms, fish-and-rice-paper food vendors, and a small cluster of riverside hotels.

 Best for: Travellers who want river-front quiet without sacrificing a 10-minute walk or cycle into Old Town.
 Light sleepers.
 Anyone who values evening river light over evening street life.